mtrebi/Rasterizer/README.md

 The model transform is applied to each of the vertices when the rasterizer asks for the Geometry.
 It is performed only once and is the first transformation performed that converts the vertices from Object Local Space to World Space.

-##  Object transformarions using 4x4 homogeneous matrices
+##  Object transformations using 4x4 homogeneous matrices

 ### Translations